Numbers 10 – Two Silver Trumpets, the Departure from Sinai

 b.
 So they started out for the first time according to the command of the LORD by the hand of Moses: This was the first time Israel marched as an organized, prepared nation.
 They were not the same group that escaped Egypt as a mob.

-· They were ordered and organized.
+· They had become ordered and organized (Numbers 1-4).

-· They were cleansed and purified.
+· They had become cleansed and purified (Numbers 5).

-· They were set apart and blessed.
+· They had become set apart and blessed (Numbers 6).